Prices, Profits, Proxies, and Production: Identification of the Production Correspondence

 \section{Identification of the Production Correspondence}

-In Section~\ref{sec: restricted prof func} we showed how to identify the restricted profit function allowing endogenous entry and correlation between fixed quantities and productivity, without requiring instruments.
+In Section~\ref{sec: restricted prof func}, we showed how to identify the restricted profit function allowing endogenous entry and correlation between fixed quantities and productivity, without requiring instruments.
 Section~\ref{sec:homog} extends this result to settings when some prices are not observed but the analyst has price proxies, and provides examples of such proxies.

-We now focus on how any of these identification results (or results not presented here) for the restricted profit function can be used to identify the primitive object of interest: the production correspondence.
-For the sake of notational simplicity from now on, we focus on the profit function though the results can be adapted to the restricted profit function by conditioning.
+We now focus on how any of these identification results for the restricted profit function can be used to identify the primitive object of interest: the production correspondence.
+For the sake of notational simplicity from now on, we focus on the profit function though the results can be adapted to the restricted profit function by conditioning on $y_{-z}$.

-Recall that we can identify the profit function $\pi(\p,\cdot)$ only over the support of prices (or more generally over the support of $g(x)$, where $x$ is the vector of price proxies).
-The support of prices may consist of all nonnegative numbers, or may be much smaller, i.e. finite.
+Recall that we start with identification of the profit function $\pi(\p,\cdot)$ only over the support of prices.
+For notational simplicity, we work with prices and not price proxies.\footnote{More generally we can identify the profit function over the support of $g(\rand{x})$, where $\rand{x}$ is the vector of price proxies.} The support of prices may consist of all nonnegative numbers, or may be much smaller, i.e. finite.
 We present a sharp identification result for the production correspondence that covers both cases.

 First, we note that $\pi(\cdot, \e)$ is homogeneous of degree $1$ in prices.
 It is also convex in prices, hence continuous.
 These features lead to consideration of the following richness assumption, which ensures $\Y(\cdot)$ may be recovered uniquely.
 Let $\P(\e)$ denote the conditional support of $\rand{\p}$ conditional on $\rand{\e}=\e$ (if $\rand{\p}$ and $\rand{e}$ are independent, then $\P(\e)$ does not vary with $\e$). \begin{assumption} for all $e$, where $\mathrm{cl}(A)$ and $\mathrm{int}(A)$ are the closure and the interior of $A$, respectively. \end{assumption}